 Fun Fact: Carowinds theme park is one hour south of Lake Norman.

 Boating is second-to-none here in Lake Norman, and you’ll find boat rentals in many places: Cornelius Pontoon Rentals and Saltshaker Marine, to name a few.
-But, if fishing is what brings you to Lake Norman, head out on the water for a chance to catch your share of striped bass, perch, crappie, and catfish.
+But, if fishing brings you to Lake Norman, head out on the water for a chance to catch your share of striped bass, perch, crappie, and catfish.
 You can buy bait and fishing needs at Carolina Fishing Tackle in Mooresville.

 Darling Downtown Davidson